The Adventures In Awareness Internship Program (AIA IP) is

 individual focus essay, log book of 300 hours work (volunteer or paid)

-in related field of animal assisted activities or therapy,
+in related field of animal assisted activities,

 co-facilitation of an AIA short course workshop; your place or ours,